 If you have the chance to travel to a seaside town in Spain, we highly recommend visiting a restaurant in the fishing neighborhood (barrio pesquero).
 Often, restaurants there are simple but cozy and you will be astonished by the simplicity of the fish dishes but the overwhelming flavor, freshness, and quality of the food.

 Some of the meat to include in the Mediterranean diet list are: pork, chicken, beef, lamb, bull, rabbit, and quail.

 Iberico ham is a delicacy only produced in Spain from Iberico pigs that graze outdoors in the dehesa (acorn fed in tree forests).
-Apart from ham, there is a full range of traditional charcuterie like chorizo, salchichon, and lomo that are simply delicious as a tapa as well as the Catalan butifarra or fuet.
+Apart from ham, there is a full range of traditional charcuterie like chorizo, salchichon, and lomo that are simply delicious as a tapa as well as the Catalan butifarra, fuet or sobrasada.

 Spain offers a great variety of climate and pastures allowing there to be a variety of meats that are packed with great taste.
 Many villages provide roasted meats like the suckling pig (Cochinillo de Segovia) or suckling lamb which is traditional from Castilla Leon.
 Mostly northern villages are very heavy on meats so if you are a meat lover you must visit these villages to see the food that they have to offer.

 Spain offers all kinds of cow, sheep, and goat cheeses, yogurt, and milk.